erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_commands.md

 Specific domain name information can be queried using the `whois` command.This utility looks up records in the databases maintained by several Network Information Centers (NICs).

+####`sudo `command
+This command allows a permitted user to execute a command as the superuser or another user, as specified in the sudoers file.

+If the invoking user is root or if the target user is the same as the invoking user, no password is required.
+Otherwise, sudo requires that users authenticate themselves with a password by default (NOTE: in the default configuration this is the user's password, not the root password).Once a user has been authenticated, a time stamp is updated and the user may then use sudo without a password for a short period of time (5 minutes unless overridden in sudoers).

 |**Command**|**Meaning**|
 |-------------|------------|